A Level-Set Immersed Boundary Method for Reactive Transport in Complex Topologies with Moving Interfaces: Numerical Implementation

-In first case ($Da = 178$ and $Pe =600$), the grain starts changing to a petal shape from its initial circular shape during the dissolution.
-This is due to the lower acid concentration at the stagnation point on right side of the cylinder and thus, lower local dissolution rate at the right side of the grain (see Fig. \ref{fig:diff-da-pe} (V)).
-In second case, the $Da$ and $Pe$ are much smaller ($Da = 0.178$ and $Pe =6$), and the grain shape stays circular throughout the dissolution process.
-According to phase diagram (Fig. \ref{fig:phase-da-pe}) and \cite{soulaine2017mineral}, at smaller Damkohler ($Da < 1$) the solid grain is surrounded by same amount of reactive acid ions, which will dissolve the grain surface homogeneously.
-Figs. \ref{fig:surfaceareabase} and \ref{fig:surfaceareauniform} shows that our results and those reported by Combo-Crunch are closer to each other than other methods.
-This is expected because both methods use a finite volume scheme along with level-set to update the geometry.
+When $Da = 178$ and $Pe =600$ (Table~\ref{tab:Da-Pe} Case (V)) , the grain starts changing to a petal shape from its initial circular shape during dissolution.
+This is due to the lower acid concentration at the stagnation point on the right side of the cylinder and thus, lower local dissolution rate at that location (see Figure \ref{fig:diff-da-pe}(V)).
+For $Da = 0.178$ and $Pe =6$ (Table~\ref{tab:Da-Pe} Case (I)), the grain shape remains circular throughout the dissolution process.

-In order to test the robustness and capabilities of the LSIBM we performed the dissolution of the solid grain at a multiple $Pe$ and $Da$.
-The table \ref{tab:Da-Pe} summarizes the dimensionless groups used in the simulation.